Below, you will find a list of some of the BEST heated bird baths available to purchase online.

 - Maintains open water up to -20 degrees F (-29 C).

-- Thermostatically controlled and uses only 50 watts.
-The heater kicks on at around 34 degrees.
+- It is thermostatically controlled and uses only 50 watts.
+The heater kicks on at around 34 degrees (1.1 C).

 - It can be spray painted any color to match your bird bath.

 - It will not rust, leave stains, or calcify.